All Episodes

 And while you're at it, you know, try and get the violence stopped in Chicago.

-Hasn't happened in decade.
+Hasn't happened in decades.

 How do we let this happen?

-Weekend after weekend, weekend after people don't even talk about it anymore.
+Weekend after weekend, weekend after, people don't even talk about it anymore.

 But yet people are shot and people are dying.